RichardKelley/dendron/docs/1_tutorial_seq.md

 ## A Chat Node

 To create our chat node, we will follow almost exactly the same steps as in the previous part.
-We'll start by creating a `CausalLMActionConfig` and using that configuration to instantiate a `CausalLMAction`.
+We'll start by creating a `CausalLMActionConfig` and then we'll use that configuration to instantiate a `CausalLMAction`.
 Then we'll define our input and output processor functions to translate between strings and the structured format that `openchat_3.5` expects:

 ```python linenums="1"
 chat_behavior_cfg = CausalLMActionConfig(load_in_4bit=True,